Managing the Archiving process policies

 To resume using the value specified in the Default Policy Age in Days column, highlight the applicable policy in the Archive Policies table and then click Use system default of x days.

-Notice that the system removes the value from the Custom Specified Age in Days column and leaves the corresponding table cell blank.
-When the cell is blank, the archiving process uses the value in the Default Policy Age In Days value to determine when to run the selected archive policy.
+The system removes the value from the Custom Specified Age in Days column and leaves the corresponding table cell blank.
+When the cell is blank, the archiving process uses the value in the Default Policy Age In Days column to determine when to run the selected archive policy.

 - From the Archive Policies table, select the policy that you want to disable.